 - School leadership roles for girls as well as boys including Head Girls and Prefects.

-- Girls can wear a variety of dresses, skirts or trousers depending on circumstance.
+- Girls can wear dresses, skirts or trousers depending on activities

-- Local partnerships with organisations like Medecins Sans Frontiere help teach girls about sanitation and sexual health.
+- Local partnerships with organisations like Médecins Sans Frontières (Doctors Without Borders) help teach girls about sanitation and sexual health

-- We encourage girls to hone and practice leadership skills through participation in various co-curricular activities like drama, chess and the arts and taekwondo.
-Girls are particularly encouraged to engage in sports like athletics, ball-games and taekwondo which typically have less female participation.
+- We encourage girls to hone and practice leadership skills through participation in various co-curricular activities like drama, chess, the arts, and taekwondo.
+Girls are particularly encouraged to engage in sports like athletics, ball games and taekwondo which typically have less female participation

 - We’ve fostered partnerships such as coding programs designed to narrow the gender gap of women in STEM.
-Here’s 10-year-old Bridge Nigeria pupil, Sophia’s story.
+Here’s ten-year-old Bridge Nigeria pupil, Sophia’s story